milemarchese/Box2D/README.md

 ## How to add your own test?

-* In "Testbed/Tests" add your new file .h, e.g. FooTest.h
+* In "Testbed/Tests" add your new file .h, e.g "FooTest.h"

 * Your file must look like this